wuzhengy/TAU/Communication over DHT.md

 Target of Mutable Data: libTAU mutable data aims to exchange data than storage, expecting lots of records overlaping like in the routing table
 * 256 bits long
+* First 128 bits: First half of own public key
-* First 128 bits: First half of the **Friend**  public key
+* 2nd 128 bits: First half of the **Friend**  public key
   * If the receiver has public IP and online, the data will be put into receiver memory directly.
 This design is to create incentive for data relay provider to get a public IP/port and keep alive.
 This is also why we **do not** hash (salt + pubkey).
   * The more data provided, the provider's Node ID has more places in other peers routing table
-* Second 128 bits: First half of own public key

 * Hash and endpoint of Payload item, this item is not intend to store in XOR close nodes, but the end point which life Signal pointing to.
   * put: direct put into end points, without expectation of nodes referral
   * get: direct get, expect return value without return any referral